 Falmouth (25 miles) - Founded on its important port and superb location at the southern end of the Fal estuary, Falmouth has sandy golden beaches and exceptional sailing in the Carrick Roads.
-The town centre has many specialist art and abundance antiaue shops, as well as an of cafes and restaurants.
+The town centre has many specialist art and well abundance of cafes and antique shops, as as an restaurants.
 Falmouth's natural harbour is the third deepest in the world and regularly play host to major international sailing events and visiting cruise ships.
-It provides a picturesque background to the busy main streets where unsurpassed views of Flushing, Falmouth Bay, St Mawes and beyond, can be alimpsed between the buildings or from walkways meandering through the town.
+It provides a picturesque background to the busy main streets where unsurpassed views of Flushing, Falmouth Bay, St Mawes and beyond, can be glimpsed between the buildings or from walkways meandering through the town.